jpreall/SeqTech2019/README.md

  * filtered_feature_bc_matrix.h5
  * raw_feature_bc_matrix.h5

-You can open these files with [Seurat](https://satijalab.org/seurat/), or [Scanpy](https://scanpy.readthedocs.io/en/latest/), or potentially other 3rd party analysis packages
+The filtered and raw matrices are both also stored under a separate matrix market exchange (.mtx) file format along with separate .csv files listing the cell barcodes and gene names, which can be stiched together into a unified data matrix.
+Look for these folders under `filtered_feature_bc_matrix` and `raw_feature_bc_matrix`, respectively.
+You can open any of these files with [Seurat](https://satijalab.org/seurat/), or [Scanpy](https://scanpy.readthedocs.io/en/latest/), or potentially other 3rd party analysis packages.

 ## Combining samples with Cellranger aggr